Brightwork/Protocols/BioSafetyGuidelines.md

 * Post emergency procedures and updated contact information in the laboratory.
-* Maintain and make available (e.g., in a syllabus, in a laboratory manual, or online) to all students a list of all cultures (and their sources) used in the course.Guidelines for Biosafety in Teaching Laboratories Page 3 Biosafety level 2 (BSL2) guidelines for teaching laboratories.
+* Maintain and make available (e.g., in a syllabus, in a laboratory manual, or online) to all students a list of all cultures (and their sources) used in the course.Guidelines for Biosafety in Teaching Laboratories Page 3
+#Biosafety level 2 (BSL2) guidelines for Brightwork CoResearch.
-Preamble: Educators need to be aware of the risks inherent in using microorganisms in the laboratory and must use best practices to minimize the risk to themselves, students, and the community.
+##Preamble:## Educators need to be aware of the risks inherent in using microorganisms in the laboratory
+and must use best practices to minimize the risk to themselves, students, and the community.
 The following guidelines are designed to encourage awareness of the risks, uniformity in best teaching practices, and safety of the students.
 These guidelines are not mandatory, but are designed to promote